25 days to go & initial target reached!!!

 The current combination of words, colours and themes is as close to ‘functionally right’ as is possible (if there ever is such a thing as ‘right’!).
 The production itself is relatively low-risk; the dice manufacturer is one of the leading producers in the UK, and the packaging supplier is a specialist family-based business with over ninety years experience in the industry.

-The current schedule is aiming for production over Summer 2017, with delivery sometime during September 2017.
+The current schedule is aiming for production over Autumn 2017, with delivery sometime during September/October 2017.
 There are obvious risks with any production process – particularly regarding timescales, which are at the mercy of supply-chains, seasonal trends and quality control.
 The main risk revolves around delays at various stages of the production process and could have a knock-on regarding delivery.

 Learn about accountability on Kickstarter